OctopusDeploy/blog/blog/2021-06/exporting-projects/index.md

 We didn't include the ability to _move projects between spaces_ though, because the functionality was complicated to design and build.
 The demand for this has been consistently strong, with the feedback being that Spaces was less valuable without a way to partition existing projects into new spaces.

 Our Customer Solutions team stepped up to fill the gap with the [Space Cloner](https://github.com/OctopusDeployLabs/SpaceCloner) project, a collection of PowerShell scripts to help with copying between spaces.
-This was useful in many cases, but there were limitations because it operated via the HTTP API, as opposed to being "in-the-box".
+This was useful in many cases, but there were limitations because it operated via the HTTP API, as opposed to being in-the-box.

 Fast-forward two years, and people also want to migrate projects from self-hosted Octopus instances to [Octopus Cloud](https://octopus.com/docs/octopus-cloud).

-The 2021 Q2 release introduces the ability to export and import projects as a fully-supported, in-the-box feature.
+The [2021 Q2 release](https://octopus.com/blog/octopus-release-2021-q2) introduces the ability to export and import projects as a fully-supported, in-the-box feature.

 ![Project Export/Import menu](import-export-menu.png "width=500")